leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ~~~

 ~~~
-We have explorered the 5 typical I/O models with examples from operating system level, which explain the asynchronous and synchronous behaviors from the perspective of user space and kernel space.
+We have explorered  5 typical I/O models under unix-like OS with examples from operating system level, which explain the asynchronous and synchronous behaviors from the perspective of user space and kernel space.
 Actually, the two terms can also be adopted to higher level programming languages.
 Just keep in mind, for asynchronous I/O model, after we make the call on the I/O facility, the process will not in pending status, once the response arrive, the data gram will be transferred by underlying system component on background and a completion event which carrying response/error should be notified to process.
 ~~~